isomerpages/moe-manjusrisec/_discover-manjusri/Direct School Admission/Introduction to DSA Sec@Manjusri.md

 5.  **<a href="/cca/sports/wushu" target="_blank">Wushu</a>**
 6.  **<a href="/cca/clubs-and-societies/chinese-calligraphy/" target="_blank">Chinese Calligraphy</a>**

-<p style="text-align: justify;">For more information in the&nbsp;DSA-Sec talent area, please click on the respective above link.
+<p style="text-align: justify;">For more information in the&nbsp;DSA-Sec talent area, please click on the respective above link.</p>

-The selection criteria and process for the talent areas will be updated from early-May.
+<p style="text-align: justify;">The selection criteria and process for the talent areas will be updated from early-May.
 For more information DSA-Sec, please refer to MOE website at <a href="https://www.moe.gov.sg/dsa-sec" target="_blank"><b>https://www.moe.gov.sg/dsa-sec</b></a>
 	 </p>